06 Safeguarding children, young people and vulnerable adults policy

 I.C.T Equipment

-- Tablets and the Preschool mobile phone are passcode protected and remain on the premises and are stored securely at all times when
+- Tablets remain on the premises and are always stored securely when not in use.

 - Staff follow the additional guidance provided with the system